Under Construction with much more to come

 3) Intravenously . . . . . . . . . . . . . . . . . . commonly practiced in several forms and the most controversial of the many delivery methods here in the USA.
 There are primarily four forms:

-b. direct intravenous injection (DIV) . . . . . this is the most controversial method of the four discussed here with supposed human deaths linked to this method in Italy.
-On closer examination of the deaths, taking into account the patient and other conditions, I am not so sure that this isn't more of a smear campaign than truth telling.
+b. direct intravenous injection (DIV) . . . . . this is the most controversial method of the four discussed here with supposed human deaths linked to this method in Italy and one in Nevada.
+On closer examination of the deaths, taking into account the patient and other conditions, I am sure that this is more of a smear campaign than truth telling.
 Nevertheless, when in doubt, it may be the best policy to proceed with caution and using this method should be carefully weighed with all risks.
-I think it may have much value in last ditch attempts to fight infections in animals.
-It is an easy method to use and administer, but there may be a danger of embolism.
+I think it may have much value in fighting tough infections in animals--particularly viruses, and it is the method I personally prefer.
+It is an easy method to use and administer.
+The embolism warning is much over-rated.
 Certainly, Janet Shoemaker DVM seems to like this method and has written that she has had success using it on horses and this was the method of choice in curing ebola in Africa.
+I used it for the 2018 flu and it quickly helped me (see button to right)!

 c. major autohemotherapy (MAH) . . . . . . the removal of a large volume of blood, around 50-100cc using sodium citrate as an anticoagulant into a sterile bottle.
 Ozone is swirled through this blood at 10-40 µg/ml, then it is dripped back into the patient.
 This method is considered very safe and favored by most ozone specialists in the field.
 It is rather complicated to employ and offerers challenges for those not equipped.
 Ozone will activate red blood cell metabolism and oxygen release, release interferon and interleukins, stimulate the immune system as well as modulate it.